Interracial and in love

 Even in today’s society, some Americans still do not accept the idea of mixed race relationships.
 In a texannews.net survey, about 24 percent of students said that their parents do not want them to date outside of their race.

-Despite some still seeing an issue with interracial relationships, Washington and Mann say that they believe the race of two people in a relationship simply shouldn’t matter.
+Despite some still seeing an issue with interracial relationships, Washington and Mann say that they believe the race of two people in a relationship simply shouldn’t matter and they encourage more people to start Interracial Dating (and rightfully so).

 Washington, who is black, is a graduate assistant for Athletic Communications at Tarleton State University.
 Washington met Mann, who is white, at Tarleton when they both played sports—he played football, and she played basketball.